Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

-Table \ref{table:ablation_sm} shows the resulting performances under the considered sampling algorithms.
-We first observe that CER \citep{cer} is superior among all the sampling methods.
+Table~\ref{table:ablation_sm} reports the resulting performances across different sampling algorithms.
+We first observe that CER is superior among all the sampling methods.
 This is due to the most recent collected transition, which is included in each update.
 Hence, all updates always occur with at least a single on-policy sample.
-A performance improvement can still be obtained when AC-Off-POC is applied to the baselines while sampling is performed through CER \citep{cer}.
-However, AC-Off-POC slightly underperforms the baselines in the HalfCheetah environment under CER \citep{cer} because of the discussed off-policy sample requirement.
-ERO \citep{ero} performs poorly when applied to the baseline algorithms due to the internal structure of the algorithm, which is not in the scope of this work.
-Nevertheless, AC-Off-POC still improves ERO \citep{ero} when applied to the baseline algorithms.
-In addition, PER \citep{per} usually underperforms when applied to an actor-critic method.
-This is an expected result since it was initially proposed for discrete action spaces where a single network, i.e., Q-network, is used to select and evaluate action.
-Transitions with high prediction errors for Q-network are prioritized.
-However, in actor-critic methods, the actor network cannot be effectively trained through Bellman optimization \citep{bellman} where the prediction error for the critic is large \citep{sutton_book}.
-Although ERO \citep{ero} and PER \citep{per} exhibit a poor performance due to the discussed drawbacks, AC-Off-POC can still attain higher rewards.
-Therefore, we infer that AC-Off-POC can be readily adapted to any experience replay \citep{experience_replay} sampling algorithm.
+A performance improvement can still be obtained when AC-Off-POC is applied to the baselines while sampling is performed through CER.
+However, AC-Off-POC slightly underperforms the baselines in the HalfCheetah environment under CER because of the discussed off-policy sample requirement.
+ERO performs poorly when applied to the baseline algorithms due to the internal structure of the algorithm, which is not in the scope of this study.
+Nevertheless, AC-Off-POC still improves ERO when applied to the baseline algorithms.
+In addition, PER usually underperforms when applied to an actor-critic method.
+This is also an expected result due to the widely known suboptimal empirical performance of PER~\citep{la3p}.
+Although ERO and PER exhibit poor performance due to the discussed drawbacks, AC-Off-POC can still attain higher rewards.
+Therefore, we infer that AC-Off-POC can readily adapt to various experience replay sampling algorithms.

+Finally, the results obtained under different experience replay sampling schemes support our motivation behind concentrating on one-step returns.
+Specifically, the recent advances in experience replay research use temporally uncorrelated transitions in sampled batches.
+Although our algorithm can be generalized to the multi-step returns (i.e., trajectories), we focus on one-step algorithms for our method to be compatible with the current experience replay sampling techniques and the ones that will be introduced in the future.